Explore how your team can use Hiver.

 Table of contents

-Well, if you have an escalation management process in place, your customer support team will know the exact escalation procedure to handle tricky support scenarios and ensure your customers get the right assistance they need, promptly.
+That’s when you need an escalation management process in place.
+With a process in place, your customer support team will know the exact escalation procedure and handle tricky scenarios.

 Table of Contents